-Assessment: Internal assessment 9 credits (excluding an optional standard worth 3 credits).
-External assessment

-8 credits (choose any two of the three standards offered).
+Internal assessment 9 credits (excluding an optional standard worth 3 credits).
+External assessment 8 credits (choose any two of the three standards offered).

-PRACTICAL ENGLISH LEVEL 3

-Entry Requirement: At least 6 English credits at Level 2

-Credits: Up to 15 Level 3 credits or a combination of Level 2 and 3 credits extra assistance towards the improvement of their literacy levels.
+PRACTICAL ENGLISH L EVEL 3 Entry Requirement: At least 6 English credits at Level 2 Credits: Up to 15 Level 3 credits or a combination of Level 2 and 3 credits Course Outline: The aim of this course is to improve all round language skills and students will be provided with extra assistance towards the improvement of their literacy levels.
 Students will study the language and impact of written and visual texts.
 They will be involved in writing, reading, viewing, research and presenting.
 At this level, students are expected to develop a critical response to aspects of language and literature.
+Assessment: Internal assessment 7 credits, external assessment 8 credits.
+Individualised learning programmes are offered in this course.